 Check out Mimi's YouTube Channel!

-Here are 2 of Mimi the Artist's 16 lessons!
+Below are 2 of Mimi the Artist's 16 video lessons on YouTube!

 Mimi likes to share art ideas with her friends.
 This web site offers a variety of art lessons and art inspired games.
 You will also be able to explore books written and illustrated by Lynn Melchiori along with links to products for all ages that includes prints of her artwork.